szymonrychu/ObjectTrackerV2/README.md

 2. Import the project ot Eclipse: run ~/android-sdk/launcher.sh, then go to the:
- File -> Import -> Existing Projects into Workspace and browse to ~/android-sdk/git/Obj ectTrackerV2/
+ File -> Import -> Existing Projects into Workspace

+and browse to ~/android-sdk/git/ObjectTrackerV2/ also import everything from ~/android-sdk/OpenCV-2.4.9-android/